-Just one pound of fat in your body, stores 3,500 calories!
+Just one pound of fat in your body stores 3,500 calories!

 Muscle is your friend, but also very expensive for the body to maintain.

-One pound of body fat only requires a few calories a day to maintain.
+For example, one pound of body fat only requires a few calories a day to maintain.

-How to Release your Body Fat
+How to Release Your Body Fat

 By eating regular meals, your body will be more willing to release your fat.

-3 meals and a snack worked wonders for me.
+Three meals and a snack worked wonders for me.

 You have to experiment a bit to see what works for you.

-You want to make sure that your body gets some fuel every 3 or 4 hours.
+Make sure that your body gets some fuel every 3 or 4 hours.

 Never Be Hungry